-Trial Court's Disposition: The trial court denied GTECH's plea to the jurisdiction, but acknowledged that "there is a substantial ground for difference of opinion" and granted permission to appeal.
+Trial Court's Disposition: The trial court denied GTECH's plea to the jurisdiction but acknowledged that "there is a substantial ground for difference of opinion" and granted permission to appeal.
 (2d Supp.
 CR3-5; Tab D.)

-Court of Appeals' Disposition: The Third Court of Appeals at Austin agreed that there is a substantial ground for difference of opinion regarding immunity in this case and accepted GTECH's appeal.
-(Tab E.) In a lengthy published opinion authored by Justice Pemberton and joined by Justices Puryear and Field, the court of appeals reversed the order denying GTECH's plea to the jurisdiction as to the plaintiffs' claims for aiding and abetting the Commission's alleged fraud, tortious interference, and conspiracy.
-But the court held that GTECH lacked immunity from the plaintiffs' claim that GTECH itself committed fraud, and thus affirmed the trial court's order as to that claim.
-(Tab A.)
+Court of Appeals' Disposition: The Third Court of Appeals at Austin agreed that there is a substantial ground for difference of opinion and accepted GTECH's appeal.
+(Tab E.) In a published opinion authored by Justice Pemberton and joined by Justices Puryear and Field, the court of appeals reversed the trial court's order in part, holding that GTECH is immune from Plaintiffs' claims for aiding and abetting the Commission's alleged fraud, tortious interference, and conspiracy.
+But the court of appeals held that GTECH lacks immunity from Plaintiffs' claim that GTECH itself committed fraud, and thus affirmed the trial court's order as to that claim.
+(The court of appeals' opinion is reported at 549 S.W.3d 768 and a copy is included at Tab A in the Appendix.)